-Poor diet can damage the important mucous membranes in your intestines, opening the door to a variety of diseases and intestinal problems.
-Berberine has been shown to help protect mucous membranes throughout your body, even against severe damage like that induced by heavy alcohol consumption.7*
+Poor diet can damage the important mucous membranes in your intestines, opening the door to a variety of intestinal problems.
+Berberine has been shown to help protect mucous membranes throughout your body.

 One study suggests that berberine could assist in maintaining healthy lung function, though so far, no research has been done on this topic with human test subjects.9

 Many of the same properties that make Berberine a great supplement for the body also work on the mind.
 It’s been shown to assist in improving memory, spatial learning and overall cognitive functioning in rats.10 Several studies have also suggested that Berberine could help to promote optimal mental health as we age.11 However, this is a relatively new area of study, and researchers caution that further assessment is necessary to understand the role that Berberine could play in mental health.

 Berberine consumption may also contribute to increased levels of the brain chemicals dopamine, serotonin and norepinephrine as well, all of which are necessary for healthy brain functioning and maintaining a positive mood.12